kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  39.md

 **How can the Solutions Architect ensure the medical records are properly secured?
 (Select TWO)**

-- [x] Before uploading the data to S3 over HTTPS, encrypt the data locally using your own encryption keys
+- [x] :  Before uploading the data to S3 over HTTPS, encrypt the data locally using your own encryption keys

-- [ ] Enable Server Side Encryption with S3 managed keys on an S3 bucket using AES- 128
+- [ ] :  Enable Server Side Encryption with S3 managed keys on an S3 bucket using AES- 128

-- [ ] Attach an encrypted EBS volume to an EC2 instance
+- [ ] :  Attach an encrypted EBS volume to an EC2 instance

-- [x] Enable Server Side Encryption with S3 managed keys on an S3 bucket using AES- 256
+- [x] :  Enable Server Side Encryption with S3 managed keys on an S3 bucket using AES- 256

-- [ ] Upload the data using CloudFront with an EC2 origin
+- [ ] :  Upload the data using CloudFront with an EC2 origin

-*
+*----

+- #enable_server_side_encryption #s3_bucket #aws #amazon_s3 #own_encryption_keys
 - hasExplain:: [[explanation_Question  39.md]]